This Chicken Curry is not to be missed

 This recipe is adapted from one I found on the blog I Will Not Eat Oysters.
 It's one of my new favorite blogs; her recipes are delicious and the photos are beautiful.

-- 1 1/2 cups heavy cream OR 16 oz plain Greek yogurt
+- 1 ½ cups heavy cream or half and half OR 16 oz plain Greek yogurt